Skip to content

 Agile shines in software, but when it comes to physical construction or infrastructure—where iteration is expensive—traditional models often work better.

-Try Instead: Use Agile selectively, like during the design phase, then switch to sequential execution for build phases.
+For such projects, use Agile selectively, like during the design phase, then switch to sequential execution for build phases.
 This is another case when not to use Agile.

 Final Thoughts: It’s Not About Agile vs. Waterfall —It’s About Fit